 Guys, photography matters.
 I know you hate to hear it, but it does.
 You can’t put up some dark, yellow, unappetizing picture and expect to get tons of repins and page views.
 It doesn’t work like that.

 The best thing I’ve learned from reading How I Made $40k My First Year of Blogging (affiliate) is this: People eat with their eyes first.
-If your blog is DIY-centric, you can get by for a little while on crappy pictures if the project is inventive enough (even then, it won’t get you far).
+If your blog is food and DIY-centric, you can get by for a little while on crappy pictures if the project is inventive enough (even then, it won’t get you far).
 But with food, you need to have great photos all the time.

 I’m not saying you need to be a professional photographer NOW.
 I have a TON of less-than-great photos on this blog.
 For months, I have been working very hard to redo all of those recipes and get some better photos up.